Jump to section

 A neuro-inclusive workplace delivers meaningful benefits

 As the number of neurodivergent individuals in the workforce continues to climb, every organization must ensure its environment is conducive to all employees.
+Neuro-inclusion isn’t just about inviting neurodivergent individuals into a neurotypical environment—it’s about reshaping workplaces to support and empower all ways of thinking.
+As awareness of neurodiversity in the workforce grows, organizations must ensure their environments are inclusive and supportive for all employees.

-A neuro-inclusive culture and comprehensive support system boosts team morale and a sense of community and belonging—and encourages diversity of thought, creative approaches to work tasks, and new innovations.
+A neuro-inclusive culture and comprehensive support system boosts team morale and a sense of community and belonging—and encourages diversity of thought, creative approaches to work tasks, and innovations.

-How HR and People leaders can support neurodivergent employees
+How HR and people leaders can support neurodivergent employees

 - Avoid assumptions—instead, take the time to discuss each employee’s individual preferences, needs, and goals